 Hidden in the woodland, which covers most of the mountain ranges, are numerous crags, some of which boast a long history of rock climbing.
-Climbers from western Poland exercise on these rocky "isles", mostly of granite or gneiss, while Czech climbers have most of the fun on the sandstone walls of the Adršpach-Teplice Rocks on the Czech side of the "Table Mountains" (map above), which makes for the principal climbing ground in the Sudetes.
-A dense network of both waymarked and unmarked paths, forest roads and narrow tarmac lanes makes the Sudetes a fantastic ground for activities such as mountain biking, hiking, cross country skiing, cycling and orienteering.
+Climbers from western Poland exercise on these rocky "isles", mostly of granite or gneiss, while Czech climbers have most of the fun on the sandstone walls of the Adršpach-Teplice Rocks on the Czech side of the "Table Mountains" (map above), which make for the principal climbing ground in the Sudetes.
+A dense network of both waymarked and unmarked paths, forest roads and narrow tarmac lanes makes the Sudetes a fantastic area for activities such as mountain biking, hiking, cross country skiing, cycling and orienteering.

 Geology & Relief